stefanzweifel/alfred-emoji-pack/README.md

 This project is heavily inspired by [califa/alfred-emoji-pack](https://github.com/califa/alfred-emoji-pack).
 (I helped adding a build step in [#1](https://github.com/califa/alfred-emoji-pack/pull/1)).
 However, I'm more comfortable in PHP than in JavaScript.
 That's how this project was born.

-My goal with this project is to automatically generate an always up to date Emoji pack for Alfred.
-A future version will use the [Unicode](https://unicode.org) website as it's source for the available emojis.
+My goal with this project is to automatically generate an always up-to-date Emoji pack for Alfred.
+A future version will use the [Unicode](https://unicode.org) website as its source for the available emojis.

 ## Usage
 Download the file "Emoji Pack.alfredsnippets" from the latest [release](https://github.com/stefanzweifel/alfred-emoji-pack/releases) and open the file in Alfred.